 Looking for a quick and easy homemade gift for your toddler or preschooler to make?
 These finger-painted paper weights are perfect, and they won’t cost you a thing!

 The hooligans love making homemade gifts for their parents.
+We’ve made a number of paper weight crafts over the years.
+The older kids have made these ones:

 If you’ve been following us for a while, you know how much I love crafting with rocks and stones.
 First of all, they’re free (always a bonus), and they’re really fun to decorate.